Jesus Taught in Greek

 - Jesus often exactly quotes the Septuagint (the Greek OT), paraphrases its, and teaches lessons based on the Greek, not the Hebrew.

 A Brief Summary of these Points

-In terms of translation, the words recorded in the Gospels are not and cannot be a translation from the local language.
+In terms of translation, the words recorded in the Gospels are not and cannot be translated from the local language.
 The best evidence is that the Greek Gospels have places in the text where Christ is quoted speaking in an Aramaic phrase.
 Then, the evangelist translates the Aramaic into Greek.
 Why are those Aramaic phrases recorded as special if all of Jesus's words were Aramaic?
-Forget about, why but how could a translator possibly decide to keep the Aramaic for those few phrases?
+Forget about why, but how could a translator possibly decide to keep the Aramaic for those few phrases?
 The Aramaic was recorded because it was different.
-Isn't it more reasonable to assume that Jesus was bilingual, usually speaking primarily Greek but on occasion, such as whe speaking to a child, using Aramaic?
+Isn't it more reasonable to assume that Jesus was bilingual, usually speaking primarily Greek but on occasion, such as when speaking to a child, using Aramaic?

 Jesus's Greek was not standard Greek but a common tongue, primarily Greek with a few local words added to it.
 Jesus's words contain Aramaic words in Greek sentences that are not translated.
 Speaking as a translator, when translating a text from one language to another, no one leaves some words untranslated, unless those belong to a different language.
 Rarely, the words of another language are translated as well, but typically those "foreign" words are left untranslated so readers can know that the writer or speaker used a different language at that point in the text.